redhat-developer/vscode-java/CONTRIBUTING.md

 	$ cd ..\vscode-java
 	$ npm run-script build-server
 	```
+You can run faster builds by calling the `build-server-mac`, `build-server-win` or `build-server-linux` script instead, depending on your OS.
+These commands run Maven in offline mode, so you might need to run `build-server` at least once, to fetch all the dependencies.

 This will build and place the binaries under the `server` folder.
 Alternately you can download
 and unzip a pre-built server.
 For pre-built server information refer to eclipse.jdt.ls